-During the first part of your recovery, a physical therapist and possibly an occupational therapist will help you get back on your feet.
+During the first part of your recovery, a physical therapy team will help you get back on your feet.
 They'll also teach you the skills that will prepare you for recovery at home.
-You need to take an active role in this recovery process; it's your job to follow through with the rehabilitation program.
+You will need to take an active role in this recovery process; it's your job to follow through with the recovery program.